 Friday, August 31, 2007

-Just in time for the centenary of cartoonist Milton Caniff's birth comes his biography, Meanwhile…, by comics historian R.C.
+the centenary of cartoonist Milton Caniff's birth comes his biography, Meanwhile…, by comics historian R.C.
 Harvey.

 As much as I admire Caniff, who created Terry and the Pirates and Steve Canyon, and put the Dragon Lady into the American lexicon, I must admit I was curious as to whether the subject—even one as seminal as Caniff—could sustain a reader's interest in a work of this length; especially since Caniff was by all accounts a modest person who led a charmed life without any real personal demons or secrets, and who was an all-around good guy with few enemies.
 (After all, conflict is the stuff of drama!)